Szymi611/Szymi611/README.md

 <h1 align="center">Hi 👋, I'm Szymon Domagała</h1>

-<h3 align="center">I'm an ICT student exploring IT.
+<h3 align="center"> I'm an ICT student exploring IT.
 Focused on programing and achieving own goals in various fields.
-At the moment I am developing my skills in web development</h3>
+Mainly I am keen on frontend and fullstack development.
+I would describe myself as a responsible, hard-working and ambitious.
+Every day i am learning new features which makes me better developer.
+I finished HTML, CSS, JS course last year and nowadays I finishing React.js course and I have started Node.js (Express.js) course.
+I have strong basics for futured development and being a fast-learner also is a key trait of my character.
+I quickly establish relationships with other people thanks to my strong comunication skills.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=szymi611&label=Profile%20views&color=0e75b6&style=flat" alt="szymi611" /> </p>